 Russia has openly supported Serbia in these tensions at the diplomatic level and with its mercenary militias like Wagner.

 Both EU and NATO urges the sides to refrain from any unilateral actions.

-In addition to the sensitivities of Bosnia and Herzegovina, Macedonia and Kosovo, a surprising development was the Orthodox Church showdown between Montenegro and Serbia.
+In addition to the sensitivities of Bosnia and Herzegovina, North Macedonia and Kosovo, a surprising development was the Orthodox Church showdown between Montenegro and Serbia.
 The historical Cetince Orthodox Church sovereignty conflict has initiated serious stability concerns.

 In fact, the suppressed problems can easily drive the region to the line of fire.

 The Balkans, with their fragile ethnic structure, are a geography that yearns for stability and permanent peace more than ever.

 The opening of Pandora’s ethnic box could lead to more violent east-west proxy wars than in Ukraine.
 Unpredictable humanitarian crises and mass displacement may occur.